Security Details

 • AES-CBC padding

 To generate keys, HB first tries to read as much of the key as possible from /dev/random, with a non-blocking read.
 If this read is unable to return a complete key because the entropy pool is depleted, the rest of the key is read from /dev/urandom.
 While /dev/random is preferred for key generation, it often blocks for very long times on Linux VMs, especially right after startup, to the point of being unusable.
-On BSD machines, /dev/random and /dev/urandom are usually equivalent and never block.

 The other use of random data is for AES IVs and CBC padding.
 Up to 32 bytes may be required for each backup data block.
 This can require a significant amount of random data during backup operations, and might deplete the system’s entropy pools. /dev/urandom is a non-blocking version of /dev/random, but using it also might deplete the system’s entropy pools during backups, especially on Linux VMs.